sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

 10) Using the find command, find all files in the /etc directory containing the host character sequence.</br></br>
-No results for /etc/ directory. </br>Only starting from root directory there are some files.
+No results for /etc/ directory. </br>Only starting from root directory there are some files.</br>
 ![](./screenshots/10.png)</br></br>

 11) List all objects in /etc that contain the ss character sequence.
 How can I